 Figure 0-1 presents annual average vent gas volume for North, South and Acid Gas Flares at the Benicia Refinery for 2004 to present.
-For 2010, the vent gas volumes are based on an average for the first six months of the year.
+For the current FMP update, the vent gas volumes are based on an average for the first six months of the year.
 Data from 2004 to present are based on panametric flow meters which were installed in late 2003 as required by BAAQMD Regulation 12-11-501.
 The data prior to 2004 was collected from non-regulatory, operations flow meters.
 Additionally, the data prior to 2004 does not include Acid Gas Flare vent gas volumes which do not significantly contribute to overall refinery-wide flare volumes.

 For comparison purposes, these data are best considered in discrete periods of time, depending on whether maintenance (turnaround) was occurred during the year.
-The higher volume years correspond with comparable refinery-wide turnaround years, such as 1999 and 2004.
-Other years with significant maintenance activities, such as 2001, and 2007, also demonstrate a reduction in flaring during turnarounds.
-The years of 2005, 2006, 2008, 2009, and 2010 represent operations without refinery-wide maintenance activities when flaring was significantly reduced over previous years.
+The higher volume years correspond with comparable refinery-wide turnaround years, such as 1999, 2004, and 2011.
+Other years with significant maintenance activities, such as 2001, 2007, and 2010 also demonstrate a reduction in flaring during turnarounds.
+The years of 2005, 2006, 2008, and 2009 represent operations without refinery-wide maintenance activities when flaring was significantly reduced over previous years.

 Despite the variable nature of flaring events, a general trend of improvement can be observed.
 For comparison purposes, these data are best considered in discrete periods of time, depending on whether a major turnaround or maintenance event occurred during the year.
-The years of 1995 to 1998, 2000 to 2003, and 2005 to 2010 represent operations without a major refinery-wide turnaround or maintenance activity.
-For these periods, flows averaged 0.61, 0.74, and 0.28 mmscfd, respectively.
-The most recent flaring rates for 2005, 2006, 2008, 2009, and 2010 represent a reduction of more than 50 percent of the average flow in previous non- refinery-wide turnaround years.
+The years of 1995 to 1998, 2000 to 2003, and 2005 to 2009 represent operations without a major refinery-wide turnaround or maintenance activity.
+For these periods, flows averaged 0.61, 0.74, and 0.32 mmscfd, respectively.
+The most recent flaring rates for 2005, 2006, 2008, and 2009 represent a reduction of more than 50 percent of the average flow in previous non- refinery-wide turnaround years.
 This reduction was achieved as a result of the mechanical and procedural improvements.